SCOPE OF THIS CHAPTER

 - Make any additional arrangements to support the child's on-going education in the event of an exclusion.

 N.B.
-Where a looked after child is excluded from school, the child's social worker must inform the child's Independent Reviewing Officer and Derby City Virtual School.
+Where a Child in Care child is excluded from school, the child's social worker must inform the child's Independent Reviewing Officer and Derby City Virtual School.

 The school will communicate the reasons for the exclusion to the residential staff/carer, the social worker and Welfare Call by letter.
 The social worker should inform the parents, if appropriate.